Vijeta2512xyz/Razormind/README.md

 # RazorMind

-### AI-Powered Payment Reliability & Incident Intelligence
+## AI-Powered Payment Reliability & Incident Intelligence

-RazorMind is an end-to-end payment reliability system that detects payment incidents, diagnoses their root causes, calculates financial impact, executes bounded recovery strategies, and generates grounded incident reports.
+RazorMind is an end-to-end payment reliability and incident intelligence system that detects payment incidents, diagnoses their root causes, estimates financial impact, executes bounded recovery strategies, and generates grounded incident reports.

-Built for the **Razorpay AI Buildathon 2026** with a core principle:
+Built for the **Razorpay AI Buildathon 2026**.

-> **Use deterministic systems for detection and control.
-Use AI for reasoning and explanation.**
+> **Core principle:** Use deterministic systems for detection and control.
+Use AI for reasoning and explanation.

 ---